gigalixir/gigalixir-action/README.md

 ## Migrations

-If your application runs as an Elixir release and `MIGRATIONS: true` (per the above config), your migration command will be `gigalixir ps:migrate`, which is set as the default.
+If your application runs as an Elixir release and `MIGRATIONS: true` (per the above config), your migration command will be `gigalixir ps:migrate -a my-cool-app`, which is set as the default.

 This requires that you have a public key uploaded to the app's container and a private key supplied as `SSH_PRIVATE_KEY` in the secrets